Authors & Events

 | ISBN 9780394508245

 Nov 12, 1979 | ISBN 9780394508245

-Reptiles & Amphibians features: ¸ Background information on evolution, anatomy, physiology, habitats, and life cycles of a range of reptile and amphibian families. ¸ A detailed look at how reptiles and amphibians survive-how they eat, move around, defend themselves, and combat temperature extremes. ¸ Examinations of metamorphosis, growth and longevity, and vocalization techniques. ¸ Practical advice on how to responsibly study reptiles and amphibians in the wild or care for them as pets.
+The most comprehensive field guide available to the reptiles and amphibians of North America–a must-have for any enthusiast’s day pack or home library–from the go-to reference source for over 18 million nature lovers.
+Featuring a durable vinyl binding and over 600 full-color identification photographs organized for quick access, the National Audubon Society Field Guide to Reptiles and Amphibians is the perfect companion in the field.
+This compact volume contains:–Background information on evolution, anatomy, physiology, habitats, and life cycles of a range of reptile and amphibian families.–A detailed look at how reptiles and amphibians survive-how they eat, move around, defend themselves, and combat temperature extremes.–Examinations of metamorphosis, growth and longevity, and vocalization techniques.–Practical advice on how to responsibly study reptiles and amphibians in the wild or care for them as pets.

 Incorporated in 1905, the National Audubon Society is a nonprofit conservation organization that uses education and advocacy to advance its mission to conserve and restore natural habitats of birds and wildlife in the United States and across the Americas.
 Audubon… More about National Audubon Society

 Visit other sites in the Penguin Random House Network

 Stay in Touch

 Start earning points for buying books!
 Just for joining you’ll get personalized recommendations on your dashboard daily and features only for members.